sarcars/17_Credit_Risk_Analysis/README.md

 ![Deliverable 3 Imbalanced Classification Report](/images/D3ClassificationReport.png)

 ## Summary:
-The results above show the differences that can be found in
+The results above show the differences that can be found with varying precision and sensitivity for the different methods.
+All methods have a high (1.00) precision for prediction of `low_risk`.
+However, in all cases the precision for `high_risk` is extremely low.
+With all but the `Easy Ensemble Classifier` also having a not great scores for predicting `high_risk` sensitivity(recall).
+This is reflected in the low `F1 scores` for `high_risk` as well.
+For all these reasons I would not recommend any of the models to accurately predict credit risk.